MARIE SKŁODOWSKA-CURIE ACTION: INNOVATIVE TRAINING NETWORKS (ITN)

 A Career Development Plan should be established jointly by the supervisor(s) and the early-stage researcher recruited by the selected network.
 In addition to research objectives, this plan comprises the researcher's training and career needs, including planning for publications and participation in conferences.

-In H2020, a proposal is submitted to a specific topic.
+A proposal is submitted to a specific topic.
 The full set of information for preparing a proposal for a topic (eligibility and evaluation conditions, proposal templates, evaluation forms, etc.) is available on the topic conditions page.
 Select a topic from the call description page or go to Search Topics.

 - Guide for Applicants ITN 2014 en